cpdhleague/Guide-book/_posts/2025-12-28-longshot-decktech.md

 We start the game with patience.
 Do not cast Longshot too fast.
 There are three critical reasons for this:
 1.  **Missed Triggers:** By casting too many ramp spells like **Rite of Flame** or **Lotus Petal** early, we lose out on the damage triggers those spells would generate if Longshot were already in play.
 2.  **Mana Choke:** If we ramp into Longshot too early, we usually won't have enough mana remaining on that turn (or the following turns) to initiate a storm chain.
-3.  **Card Disadvantage:** Theoretically, the deck could spend 3-4 cards (like **Infernal Plunge** and **Simian Spirit Guide**) to play Longshot on Turn 1.
+3.  **Card Disadvantage:** Theoretically, the deck could spend 3-4 cards to play Longshot on Turn 1.
 However, this leaves us with only two mana and—crucially—down 3-4 cards in hand.
 We need a full grip to storm off.

 With this in mind, the only spells we want to cast on early turns are creatures, plotting **Highway Robbery**, or occasionally a 2-cost mana rock like **Mind Stone**.
 Generally, you shouldn’t keep opening hands with fewer than 3 lands.
 If you must keep a land-light hand, prioritize playing card draw early to find your land drops before committing Longshot to the board.
 If you get a land-heavy hand with 4-5 lands, it's often keepable.

-{% include card-grid.html cards="Rite of Flame, Lotus Petal, Infernal Plunge, Simian Spirit Guide, Highway Robbery, Mind Stone" %}
+{% include card-grid.html cards="Rite of Flame, Lotus Petal, Infernal Plunge, Highway Robbery, Mind Stone" %}

 ---